Learn

 What if I already started talking?

 Stop before sharing money, account details, personal documents, or investment information.
-Ask someone you trust to review the situation.
+Replying can mark your number as active, so avoid continuing the chat.